selecto-elixir/selecto/README.md

 - index hints
 - join controls - eg manually add a join and tell Selecto which join variant
 - form integration for validation selections and providing options to form elements
-- more flexable selector and predicate structures, allow joins to use any predicates:
+- more flexable selector and predicate structures, allow joins to use any predicates

 Planned new format :